 - Expansion of the guidance on conducting an audit, particularly the section on audit planning

-- Expansion of the generic competence requirements for auditors
+- Expansion of the generic competence requirements for certified quality auditors (CQAs)

 - Adjustment of terminology to reflect the process and not the object ("thing")